 The power of narrative to affect human action has long been known.
 Gods are worshipped, wars fought, leaders elected and fortunes spent because of what they represent.
 Socrates, in Plato’s The Republic, proclaimed stories as the most influential way to educate.
 Aristotle penned an entire work, Poetics, on the power and components of a story.
 “The plot, then, is the first principle, and, as it were, the soul of a tragedy; Character holds the second place,” he wrote.

-But if narratives around climate change are going to be effective, it is just as important that their creation be founded in fact as for the climate science they convey – which is to say, Aristotle got it wrong.
+But if narratives around climate change are going to be effective, it is important that the creation process of these narratives is founded in fact, too – which is to say that according to science, Aristotle got it wrong.
 Last September, researchers from McMaster University ran fMRI scans on the brains of subjects while feeding them short news headlines and asking the subjects to construct stories around the bytes.
 What they found was that the main network of the brain activated by the exercise was the ‘theory-of-the-mind’ network, which focuses on characters.
 The plot came secondary – a result of the motivations, emotions and intentions of the characters involved.

 “Our brain results show that people approach narrative in a strongly character-centered and psychological manner, focused on the mental states of the protagonist of the story,” said Steven Brown, the study’s lead author.